Go back to "Publications"

 You may find the facts below helpful if you need to explain the bans to your customers or others.

-About the new regulations coming into force on 1 July 2023
+About the new regulations that came into force on 1 July 2023

-• The manufacture, sale or distribution of single-use plastic produce bags, and plastic plates, bowls and cutlery is banned.
+• On 1 July 2023, several single-use plastics were banned.
+The manufacture, sale or distribution of single-use plastic produce bags, and plastic plates, bowls and cutlery was banned.

-• The general sale of plastic straws is also restricted.
+• The general sale of plastic straws was restricted.
 Some disabled people and people with a health condition need plastic straws to drink.
-Supermarkets, pharmacies, hospitality venues and health and disability services are still allowed to sell and provide plastic straws to people who need them.
+Supermarkets, pharmacies, hospitality venues and health and disability services can sell and provide plastic straws to people who need them.
 Plastic straws can also still be purchased from online retailers.

 • Plastic produce labels must begin the transition to become fully home compostable by 2025.
 This transition period will allow time for improvements to compostable label technology.